brentyi/tyro/docs/source/examples/04_additional/01_positional_args.rst

 Positional-only arguments in functions are converted to positional CLI arguments.

-For more general positional arguments, see :func:`tyro.conf.Positional`.
+For more general positional arguments, see :class:`tyro.conf.Positional`.